Peglaci/Nautilus/README.md

+# Nautilus
-Nautilus: An Into the Breach Island Mod v1.0.0
+An Into the Breach Island Mod <br>
+v1.0.0 <br>
-A subterranean mining operation plagued by Vek, helmed by a man who wants you gone - or else wants your technology.
-Will you answer the call?
+A subterranean mining operation plagued by Vek, helmed by a man who wants you gone - or else wants your technology.<br>Will you answer the call?

 How to Report Bugs or Issues:
 1. Add an Issue to the github, anyone can submit issues.
 Put your discord name in the post if it does not match with your github name. https://github.com/Peglaci/Nautilus/issues